 Pets have a tendency to make their way into subrogation files.
 The inevitable question we ask is whether a cause of action to base recovery upon exists.
 In Illinois, the Illinois Animal Control Act supplements the general common law rule.

 A claimant should keep in mind that it may have a product liability case even when damage to the product is too severe for the claimant to be able to pinpoint a specific defect within the product.
 Claimants can present circumstantial evidence to establish that a product was defective.

 Product liability laws provide claimants with an avenue of recovery for injuries caused by a defective product.
 In general, there are two important statutes that an injured party must consider when determining if it may bring a product liability action: (i) the statute of limitations; and (ii) the statute of...

-Liability for the actions of minors can always be a sticky issue.
+Parental responsibility for the actions of minors is a sticky issue.
 However, in certain scenarios, parents or guardians can be held liable for damage(s) caused by the actions of minors.
 The two most common scenarios where this issue comes up are auto accidents and vandalism claims.